kingaa/sbied/syllabus.md

 1. ***A mandatory self-learning component***, in which students are expected to watch and take notes on the pre-recorded lectures prior to the day's activities.
    Links to the videos can be found on the [course website](https://kingaa.github.io/sbied/), along with PDF versions of the lecture notes and slides.
    For example, before our live plenary on Wednesday, 15 July, we expect students to have watched the Lesson 1 and Lesson 2 lecture videos.
-   If you have any questions that come up while you are watching the videos, please pose these using the `#mod07simulationinference` channel in the SISMID Slack workspace, to which you should have by now been invited (please let us know if you have not!).
+   If you have any questions that come up while you are watching the videos, please pose these using the `#mod07simulationinference` channel in the SISMID Slack workspace.
    We will monitor this channel and attempt to answer all questions either via Slack, or in the live sessions.
    This use of Slack will allow you check whether your question has been asked previously, to avoid the kind of unnecessary duplication that makes it hard for everyone.